-Why e-commerce shipping should be a top priority
+Why eCommerce shipping should be a top priority

-• Improved customer lifetime value: Customers are happy when their orders arrive quickly, safely and exactly as promised.
-Satisfied customers are more likely to return.
+Earn customer trust and loyalty: Customers are happy when their orders arrive quickly, safely and exactly as promised.
+Satisfied customers are more likely to return and recommend your brand to others.

 Ecommerce shipping: what to consider